MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

       1. From the Command Line, PowerShell, or Run, type *certlm.msc* and press **enter**.
          >[!NOTE]
          >The steps above are applicable even if certlm.msc is not found.

+### Method 2:

+1. Copy the file generated in the previous step to the client.
-3. Under Console Root, expand **Certificates (Local Computer)**, expand **Trusted Root Certification Authorities**, and then select and hold Certificates.
+2. Under Console Root, expand **Certificates (Local Computer)**, expand **Trusted Root Certification Authorities**, and then select and hold Certificates.
-4. Select **All Tasks**.
+3. Select **All Tasks**.
-5. In the Certificate Import Wizard, leave the first page as default and select **Next**
+4. In the Certificate Import Wizard, leave the first page as default and select **Next**
       1. a.
 Browse to the location where you downloaded the CA certificate file and select the trusted root certificate file copied from the CA.
       1. Select **Next**.
-      1. In the Certificate Store location, leave as the default Trusted Root Certification Authorities.
+      1. In the Certificate Store location, leave the Trusted Root Certification Authorities as default.
       1. Select **Next** and **Finish**.
-6. If successful, the Trusted Root Certificate from the CA will be visible under **Trusted Root Certification Authorities** > **Certificates**.
+5. If successful, the Trusted Root Certificate from the CA will be visible under **Trusted Root Certification Authorities** > **Certificates**.

-## Create a certificate template
+## Create a certificate template: Enterprise CAs

 **Enterprise CAs:**